 NOTE!
 No reimbursement can be made for work done without having a signed, returned and fully executed contract in place prior to the expenditure being made, for each year of the contract.
 Once you receive your contract copies, sign and return all three (3) copies.

-How to Apply: County grant applications have been mailed out to all county sheriff’s offices, and are also available on the DNR website.
-Fill out the application, which is the indication you intend to participate in the grant program, to Chuck Niska, at the address shown below, no later than September 6, 2011.
+How to Apply: County grant applications have been mailed out to all county sheriffs' offices, and are also available on the DNR website.
+Fill out the application, which is the indication you intend to participate in the grant program, to Chuck Niska, at the address shown below, no later than July 1, 2013.

 Additional forms on this website include: